Los Angeles to Guangzhou (Huadu) (LAX–CAN) — Airlines, Schedules & Connections

 No flights match your filters.

 LAX–CAN is served by 3 airlines with nonstop service.
-China Southern Airlines, CSG and Air China lead the route.
-The flight covers 7,220 miles in approximately 13h 27m.
-Beyond nonstop, 36 hubs offer 1-stop connections.
+China Southern Airlines and Air China lead the route.
+The flight covers 7,220 miles in approximately 15h 9m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape